 Chef Adi: I like everything.
-I like making this dish because there are many Asian flavors and I like them all.
+I like making this dish because there are many Asian flavours and I like them all.

-EH: Ah, the different flavors.
+Elite Havens: Ah, the different flavours.
 Why do you like them?

-EH: What’s your favorite thing about being a chef?
+Elite Havens: What’s your favourite thing about being a chef?

-CA: I like to experiment with flavors.
+Chef Adi: I like to experiment with flavours.
 Western with Asian.
 But in the end, they are all equally good and unique.